Pentax K-70 vs Sony RX100 VI

 It is notable that the K-70 has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the K-70 and the RX100 VI are recent models that are part of the current product line-up.
-The K-70 replaced the earlier Pentax K-50, while the RX100 VI followed on from the Sony RX100 V. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.
+The K-70 is a recent model that features in the current product line-up of Pentax.
+In contrast, the RX100 VI has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So how do things add up?
 Which of the two cameras – the Pentax K-70 or the Sony RX100 VI – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.